mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

 # 1. postcss-partial-import

-The postcss-partial-import plugin provides a modular CSS file structure.
+The postcss-partial-import plugin provides the environment for a modular CSS file structure.
 You can have multiple CSS files and then with the help of postcss-partial-import we merge all our CSS files into one central file that the browser will use.

 The ability to have multiple CSS files but only reference one CSS file in our HTML is important for page performance.
 The browser now only has to ask the server for one CSS file.
 At the same time using multiple CSS files lets us modularly organize our CSS based on BEM [naming conventions](https://github.com/DockYard/styleguides/blob/master/ux-dev/class-naming-conventions.md) and SMACSS file architectures.